Abisola-A111/LITA-CLASS-DOCUMENTATION/README.md

 # Basics of Data Analysis

 ## What is Data Literacy
-It is the ability to collect, analyze, interpret, and communicate data effectively.
+Data Literacy the ability to collect, analyze, interpret, and communicate data effectively.
 It involves having a basic understanding of data concept, statistical analysis, and data visualization.

 ## Data Generation
 Data generation refers to the process of creating, collecting, or producing data through various methods.